Charlies Chuck Roast | Smoked Beef Roast Recipe

 How Long Does it Take to Smoke a Chuck Beef Roast?

-Smoking beef roasts is a low and slow process, it can take anywhere from 8 – 24 hours.
-Typically, the lower temperature and longer you smoke your beef roast for the more tender and juicy your roast will be.
+Smoking beef roasts is a low and slow process.
+It can take anywhere from 3 to 7 hours.
+Typically, the lower the temperature and longer you smoke your beef roast, the more tender and juicy it will be.

-Cooking times will differ slightly depending on what cut of beef, size, thickness, and your specific smoker.
-In saying that you can use the below table as a general guide for smoking different types of beef.
+Cooking times will differ slightly depending on the cut of beef, its size, thickness, and your specific smoker.
+That said, you can use the table below as a general guide for smoking different types of beef.

 What Temperature Do You Smoke a Beef Roast at?